Mully7773/Time-tracking-dashboard/README.md

   </h3>
 </div>
 <div align="center">
-   A dashboard that tracks the amount of time spent on various activities.
-Users can toggle between daily, weekly, and monthly time accruals.
+  <p> A dashboard that tracks the amount of time spent on various activities.
+Users can toggle between daily, weekly, and monthly time accruals.</p>
 </div>
 <br/>
 <br/>